Support Services Available

 From applying for academic concessions, to filing a report with the UBC Investigations Office or the police, to requesting workplace accommodations, or even accessing health services, the SASC is here to offer advocacy and accompaniment services every step of the way.
 We can support you by attending appointments and meetings with you, writing support letters, advocating or relaying messages on your behalf, and more.

 Since advocacy planning can look different from one person to the next, we would like to encourage you to connect with a Support Worker to discuss what options may be most relevant for your situation.

 Sexual Assault Service

-The Sexual Assault Service (SAS) offers care and services to anyone 13 years or older who has been sexually assaulted within the past 7 days.* The SAS is available at UBC Urgent Care Centre at Koerner Pavilion, 2211 Wesbrook Mall, 7 days a week from 8am to 10pm and at Vancouver General Hospital’s (VGH) Emergency Department (24 hours), 920 West 10th Avenue.
+The Sexual Assault Service (SAS) is a medical/hospital service that offers care and services to anyone 13 years or older who has been sexually assaulted within the past 7 days.* The SAS is available at UBC Urgent Care Centre at Koerner Pavilion, 2211 Wesbrook Mall, 7 days a week from 8am to 8pm and at Vancouver General Hospital’s (VGH) Emergency Department (24 hours), 920 West 10th Avenue.

 The SAS services include: